 - Plan to arrive at least thirty minutes ahead of schedule.

 - Take a few deep breaths before you start, and give yourself an internal pep talk.

 You studied hard.
 You got this.
 Now it’s time to show the world you can be a realtor.

 6. Choose the Right Broker For You

 Once you are a licensed real estate salesperson, you’ll need to find a broker to operate under.
 As an agent, you can’t deal in real estate 100% on your own.

 Our advice is to get as much information about the brokers in your region as possible so that you can find the best one for you.
-Different brokers have different commissions, offer different benefits, and specialize in different niches.
+Different brokers have different real estate commissions, offer different benefits, and specialize in different niches.
 Some brokers even offer a buying assistant and access to the areas best contractor.